openid/ipsie/IL1-SCIM.md

 The Application MUST provide support all Group provisioning operations defined in this section.

 **Note**: Within the IPSIE standard, Application permissions are referred to as "Roles."
 Within SCIM, Application permissions are referred to as "Groups."
 The term "Role" in IPSIE is functionally equivalent to the term "Group" in SCIM.

+##### Create Group (POST /Groups)

+Group creation is performed by the SCIM operation POST /Group.

+// TODO: Add more details

 ##### Get All Groups (GET /Groups)